jaxio/celerio-angular-quickstart/README.md

 # To run the web app, please follow these 4 easy steps:

-## Step 1/ Create/populate the H2 database schema, reverse it and generate the source code
+## Step 1/ Create DB/Reverse it and generate

 From the root folder:

     mvn -Pdb,metadata,gen generate-sources

-To delete all generated files, simply run:

-    mvn -PcleanGen clean

-It won't delete any generated file that was manually modified.

 ## Step 2/ Install JavaScript dependencies